Last updated: April 23, 2026

 After the dam, 1913 onward

 The dam's ceremonial opening on November 13, 1913, was described at the time as "the greatest celebration that Chattanooga has ever known."
 Almost immediately, the construction workforce dispersed.
-Most of Guild's and Ladds's residents moved on to the next project; some stayed, keeping the stores and churches going.
+Most of Guild's and Ladd's residents moved on to the next project; some stayed, keeping the stores and churches going.
 Guild post office operations continued at the original site into the 1940s, when TVA renovations after acquiring the dam led to the post office being moved to Haletown (ZIP 37340), where it still carries mail for the community.

 The Marion Memorial Bridge, completed in the early 1930s, carried U.S. 41, U.S. 64, and U.S. 72 across the Tennessee River near Haletown; a modern replacement opened in November 2014.
 Rankin's Ferry, the pre-bridge crossing between Guild and Shellmound, continued to operate well into the late 1920s.
 Guild Elementary School, the last of the village-era schools, closed in the early 1970s; its students were bused to Jasper Elementary.